microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

   $ flub changeset add

 EXAMPLES
-  Create an empty changeset.
+  Create an empty changeset using the --empty flag.

     $ flub generate changeset --empty

   Create a changeset interactively.
-Any packages edited relative to the 'main' branch will be selected by default.
+Any package whose contents has changed relative to the 'main' branch will be selected by default.

     $ flub generate changeset

-  You can select packages relative to a different branch using --branch.
+  You can compare with a different branch using --branch (-b).

     $ flub generate changeset --branch next